 - 1. Verbal reprimand

 - 2. Restrictions

 - 3. Counseling

-- 4. Parent notification
+- 4. Parent/guardian notification

-- 5. Parent conference
+- 5. Parent/guardian conference

-- 6. In-school suspension/detention
+- 6. Before or after school detention

+- 7. In school or out of school suspension

 Level II

 Misbehavior that is frequent or serious and tends to disrupt the learning of others includes, but is not limited to, the following: